Annandy2008/final_databootcamp/README.md

 - The deduplication step ensures only the most recent quarter is used
 - The cross-sectional standardization reduces sensitivity to absolute timing

-**Why this does not invalidate our findings:** The primary conclusion—that short-horizon returns are difficult to predict—holds regardless.
+**However**, this does not pose too much threat to our conclusion.
 If anything, the slight look-ahead bias would favor fundamental features, yet they still contribute less than momentum and volatility in permutation importance.
-A more conservative approach would enforce `c.datadate < a.date - INTERVAL '1 month'`.

-**2. Temporal Lag of Fundamentals**
+### 6.2.
+Temporal Lag of Fundamentals

 Quarterly accounting data inherently lags the prediction target by 2-5 months:
 - Q1 ends March 31 → typically reported by mid-May